Learn the Science and Change the Story

 Donate Today

-Please help us reduce the incidence of persistent pain worldwide through offering free educational programs.
+Please help us reduce the incidence of persistent pain worldwide through offering low-cost educational programs.
 Pain Story Project is a 501(c)(3) nonprofit organization funded by the generous donations of our supporters.

 The Chronic Pain Problem

-• Approximately one and half billion people worldwide have chronic pain, including nearly 25% of US adults
+• Approximately 1.5 billion people worldwide live with chronic pain, including nearly 1 in 4 adults in the United States.

 The Pain Story Project Solution

-• Research has proven that learning about persistent pain can reduce it
+• Research suggests that learning about persistent pain can improve pain-related outcomes.

-• Chronic pain is caused by many factors
+• Chronic pain is influenced by many interacting factors—biological, psychological, and social processes.

 From Our Blog